 6. You’ll get an extensive amount of experience, in all areas of work.

 Working as a camp counselor at Camp Backcountry will teach you skills that all employers desire—including good communication, responsibility, problem-solving, and innovation, and patience.
 Heck, we could probably list patience here twice.
 If you can successfully work as a camp counselor, we believe you can do anything you put your mind to.

 7. Camp Backcountry is a safe and welcoming place for all.

 We care about each other and we pride ourselves that our culture is welcoming and supportive for all.
 All COVID-19 precautions are taken to protect our campers and staff.

 8. You’ll try new things and expand your horizons.

-Whether it’s your first time trying archery or rock climbing or the first time you've ever stopped to lay in the grass and examine it from a bug’s perspective, we constantly challenge our counselors to try new things.
+Whether it’s your first time trying archery or the first time you've ever stopped to lay in the grass and examine it from a bug’s perspective, we constantly challenge our counselors to try new things.
 Real growth begins at the end of your comfort zone.

 9. You get to do—and teach about—what you are most passionate about.

 Whether your passion is horses, insects, birds, geology, music, art, hiking, camping, or even unicorns, you will get oodles of opportunities to share your passion(s) with the campers.